-Looking up was hard enough without attending to (misconceived) notions, (misused) will, blown asunder.
+Looking up was hard enough without attending to (misconceived) notions and (misused) will blown asunder.
 And without that balloon to help remember, my (misapplied) memories turned to tears that muddled through the mess.

-I cleared rubble from the narrow path.
-Through the noise in my head, in the ruins a small card sighed nearly unheard.
+What else was there to do but clear this rubble from the narrow path?
+Meanwhile, through the noise in my head, in the ruins a small card sighed nearly unheard.
 It reads one word, and one Word is all it needs.

 ~ Hope ~

 I held the card up to my heart and let it soak those four letters — the story of rebirth — while I dusted off, reprayed; and then I smiled (though a little smaller, it was also a lot more assured).

 Encountering one who could have been me not eight long steps ago, I gathered to hold out my heart to be a strange stranger.
 Maybe a kindness can make a difference.

 My note and heart they snatched and trampled sparked a dim internal stage:

 Those tears escaped their burnt-out cage while I built myself my own, bound by the laws of man and failure.

 Fallen from the shambles when a gentle hand, compelling, awed me from my body of death, I deferred to its insistence — another smiling stranger, no balloon, though no note, action spoke.

 That unwavering smile and sureness of step wrote a star in the stillness of even our darkest nights, and, in the silence, declared all I needed to hear for my soul to learn to sing.